 Periodicals and podcasts are full of scholarly articles and stories on a range of scientific topics such as American Heritage of Invention and Science Technology, Smithsonian, Popular Science, Popular Mechanics, Scientific American, Science Friday and Science.
 Head to the library and work with the librarian to find periodicals or podcasts related to your topic.

-Click here to watch what ExploraVision meant to them!
+Click here to watch what ExploraVision meant to one of the past winners!